Skip to Main Content

 Where MIND Sits in the German Fine-Dining Conversation

 Germany's top tier of modern cuisine has widened considerably over the past decade.
 The country now sustains a credible spread of starred restaurants outside Berlin, Hamburg, and Munich, from rural addresses in the Moselle valley to Bavarian market towns.
 What connects the stronger entries in that spread is a willingness to work with regional ingredients without retreating into comfort-food sentiment.
-MIND holds a Michelin one-star awarded in 2024, placing it in the same recognitional bracket as a number of Germany's more talked-about provincial addresses.
+MIND holds one Michelin star, placing it among Germany's notable provincial addresses.

 For comparison outside Germany, Frantzén in Stockholm and FZN by Björn Frantzén in Dubai represent the international end of the modern-cuisine format that prizes restraint and ingredient clarity over spectacle.